 Inari decides that she wants to become Sumizome.
 Her wish is granted, effectively removing Inari from the face of the Earth and replacing her with a doppelgänger of Sumizome.
 She runs into Tanbabashi while her appearance has changed and finds out that he feels guilty for avoiding her.
 Inari has an opportunity to give him the charm that she bought for him, but she finds that even though she has physically changed, she has not changed on the inside.
 Realising her terrible mistake, she goes to Uka-sama and asks her to turn her back into Inari.
 This is where things start to go terribly wrong, or perhaps terribly right, for Inari.

 This is a series where character interactions and character development are just about everything.
 It is all too common for a manga series or an anime series to make it seem as if changing one’s physical appearance is a guaranteed way to make one suddenly have some kind of appeal to the person they have feelings for.
-It is not common for a Japanese series to show that superficial changes to one’s appearance are meaningless.
-Inari’s personality is a part of who she is and she learns that she must find the courage to talk to Tanbabashi herself without the help of anyone else or her divine power.
+It is not common, however, for a Japanese series to show that superficial changes to one’s appearance are meaningless.
+Inari learns that she must find the courage to talk to Tanbabashi herself without the help of anyone else or divine power.

 This series does not push fan-service as much many other series do these days, but it is nonetheless present with the sexual objectification and humiliation of Uka-sama.
-There are also creepy muscly men that hit on the two of the girls when the main group of friends goes on the contractually required beach trip.
-Given that all of the ‘fan-service’ exists to humiliate or seriously frighten the female characters, it is not at all appropriate and detracts from the innocent feel that the series otherwise has.
+There are also creepy men that hit on the two of the girls when the main group of friends goes on the contractually required beach trip.
+All of the ‘fan-service’ exists to humiliate or seriously frighten the female characters.
+It is not at all appropriate and detracts from the innocent feel that the series otherwise has.

 The background music, composed by Takashi Senoo, is beautiful and fun to listen to, and it never feels like it is used inappropriately.
 One thing that is particularly effective is the use of atmospheric sounds.
 Ethereal atmospheric sounds can be heard instead of conventional background music when Inari is discovering Uka-sama‘s house for the first time, adding to the mysterious feel of the scene.
 The opening and ending theme songs are better than the usual pop songs used in anime, and the insert songs are pleasant as well.

-The performances of the voice actors are excellent and convincing.
+The performances of the voice actors are convincing.
 Unfortunately, FUNimation still found ways to change the meaning of what is being said even without producing an English dub.
-The subtitles very frequently use North American slang terms and phrases when they are clearly not appropriate for such a distinctly Japanese series.
-If you know enough Japanese to understand what is being said, you may wish to turn the subtitles off so as to avoid the unnecessary and inappropriate Americanisms used in the subtitle script.
+The subtitles frequently use North American slang terms and phrases when they are clearly not appropriate for such a distinctly Japanese series.
+If you know enough Japanese to understand what is being said, you may wish to turn the subtitles off so as to avoid the unnecessary and inappropriate Americanisms introduced in the subtitles.